yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous Delivery.md

     $appInsights = "fabmedicalai-" + $studentsuffix
     ```

-2. Run the `deploy-appinsights.ps1` Powershell script from a Powershell terminal and save the `AI Instrumentation Key` specified in the output - we will need it for a later step.
+2. Run the `deploy-appinsights.ps1` PowerShell script from a PowerShell terminal and save the `AI Instrumentation Key` specified in the output - we will need it for a later step.

     ```bash
     The installed extension 'application-insights' is in preview.